Emilie Demant Hatt: Early years

 Emilie Demant Hansen was born in 1873 to a merchant's family in Selde, by the Limfjord in northern Jutland, Denmark.
 From the age of fourteen to seventeen she had a romantic relationship with Carl Nielsen whom she met in 1887 in Selde.
 Expecting to become engaged, Nielsen had a psychological crisis over their relationship.
 Nielsen was living at the time with Emilie's uncle and aunt in Copenhagen.
 Emilie Demant Hatt went on to preserve several original early music manuscripts of Nielsen's.

 From 1898 to 1906, she studied painting and drawing in Copenhagen with Emilie Mundt and Marie Luplau, at the Women's Academy of Art, a school within the Royal Danish Academy of Fine Arts.

 While an art student, she changed her last name to Demant.
 In 1904, Demant and her sister took a train trip to northern Scandinavia.
 It was here on the iron ore train in Swedish Lapland that they met a Sami wolf hunter, Johan Turi (1854–1936).
-The encounter made had a dramatic effect on Demant who was very interested in Sami culture and their way of life.
+The encounter had a dramatic effect on Demant who was very interested in Sami culture and their way of life.
 While relying on an interpreter, Turi told Demant that he wanted to write a book about "Lapps," while Demant stated, “I have always wanted to be a nomad.”
 Demant spent the next several years learning the Northern Sami language at the University of Copenhagen with the linguist Vilhelm Thomsen while continuing her painting studies.